 If your keyboard skills fall under the ‘I fool around on the keyboard’, you’re probably using your ear to guide your fingers until they find the right notes.
 Your playing skills are very limited.
 My suggestion is to start with an inexpensive keyboard that has a decent digital piano sound and can trigger the sampled and synthesized sounds that come with most DAWs.

 In this case, the music that you record will be based on a random approach to recording.
 This allows you to simply record what happens to sound good.
-There is nothing wrong with this trial and error type composing.
+There is nothing wrong with this trial-and-error type of composing.
 You’re finding your way and recording your ideas.

 Can I Record Vocals & Live Instruments Into A DAW?